Decoding the Female Genitalia

 Vagina, vulva, ‘lady parts’, ‘womanhood’, whatever you like to call it - the female genitalia is indeed a source of wonder.
 However, our society is still characterized by a certain reluctance to talk about things as intimate, leading to several misconceptions and myths.
 Let’s paint a picture of the female genitalia together, shall we?

-To start with, did you know that what we refer to as the ‘vagina’ is in fact the Vulva?
 This is the collective term for the entire external structure - and comprises the clitoris, clitoral hood, labia majora and minora, the urethral and vaginal openings.
 Vaginas are wonders indeed - pathways for babies, exit-route for menstrual blood, entry-way for tampons when relaxed, and of course, for sexual intercourse.
 The vagina is a tube between the vulva and the cervix, and serves as the link between the uterus and the external world.
 The walls of the vagina serve as an administrative medium for medications and contraceptive means.
 The vagina retains its moisture by releasing fluids, especially during times of sexual arousal.
 The lining of the vagina is made up of various glands that release fluids designed to cleanse and lubricate the vagina.
 Some of these fluids may pass to the exterior as clear or milky discharge, and is absolutely normal.
 The use of soap is advised against - it will interfere with the vagina's natural setting as well as the body's pH balance and cause infections.
 But, to maintain good intimate hygiene, we recommend using our 100% Natural Intimate Cleanser.

 While the clitoris has no direct reproductive function, it is the main pleasure centre for women during sex.
 Ladies, you know you owe your clitoris!